 “I don’t see any harm in it, though you still have to clean the snow off the glass,” he said.

-Sinclair offers some alternate methods for preventing wipers from freezing to the windshield.
+Sinclair offers an alternate method for preventing wipers from freezing to the windshield.

 What do you do with your windshield wipers when you hear that snow is on the way?
 Do you leave them sticking up or flat against the windshield?
 Tell us in the comments.